Stroke care in Aventura, Florida

 tPA within 60 Minutes is the percentage of adult patients experiencing certain types of strokes who are administered tPA (a drug that helps reduce blockage within a blood vessel) within 60 minutes of arrival at the emergency department.

-- Median door to treatment with IV Alteplase tPA for stroke or suspected stroke patients—41 minutes (85% of the cases YTD are less than 60 minutes)
+- Since recent process changes made as of May 2021 median door to IV tPA for stroke or suspected stroke has dropped to 32 minutes (87.5 percent of cases are less than 60 minutes as of May 2021)

 TICI response scale